 Wrist pain makes daily tasks difficult.
-From taking a shower, brushing your teeth, to typing on a keyboard, every minute there’s a reminder that something is wrong with your wrist.
+From taking a shower and brushing your teeth to typing on a keyboard, every minute there’s a reminder that something is wrong with your wrist.

 While certain wrist conditions are well-known (such as carpal tunnel syndrome), there are others that may leave you wondering what they are and how you can treat them.
 Such is the case with intersection syndrome.

 Intersection syndrome is a rare injury that mostly occurs in athletes who put a lot of pressure on their wrists (such as rowers, weight lifters, golfers, and tennis players).
 It can also develop in people who do manual labor with repetitive motion.